Jakubic769/247-bot/README.md

 - if server is on Offline mode Or Need Authication
 - the IP adress to yout minecraft server
 - and the port
+# RIGHT NOW ITS ONLY IN POLISH !!!